Show all refs matching the name

 git diff refs/heads/feature refs/tags/feature

-git branch --set-upstream-to=refs/remotes/origin/master masterYou can also use shorter but still unambiguous forms:
+git branch --set-upstream-to=refs/remotes/origin/main mainYou can also use shorter but still unambiguous forms:

 git checkout heads/feature

-git checkout tags/featureIf the tag is no longer needed or was created by mistake, delete it:
+git checkout tags/featureIf the tag is no longer needed or was created by mistake, delete it.
+Before deleting, confirm what it points to with git show refs/tags/feature so you do not lose a release marker you still need.

 git tag -d feature

-# If the tag exists on remote, delete it there too
+# If the tag also exists on the remote, delete it there using the refspec form

 git push origin :refs/tags/feature